cryptonkid/linkedin-skill-assessments-quizzes/java/java-quiz.md

 **Explanation**: LocalDate is newest class added in java 8

 #### Q23.
-Fill in the blank to create a piece of code that will tell wether int0 is divisible by 5:
+Fill in the blank to create a piece of code that will tell wether int 0 is divisible by 5:

 `boolean isDivisibleBy5 = _____`